-Name or corporate name of director Committee notifying or proposing appointment Mr. Julio Linares López Nominating, Compensation and Corporate Governance Committee Ms. Eva Castillo Sanz Nominating, Compensation and Corporate Governance Committee Total number of Other External Directors 2 % of the board 11.11%
+Name or corporate name of director Committee notifying or proposing appointment Mr. Julio Linares López Nominating, Compensation and Corporate Governance Committee Ms. Eva Castillo Sanz Nominating, Compensation and Corporate Governance Committee Total number of Other External Directors 2

 List the reasons why these cannot be considered proprietary or independent directors and detail their relationships with the company, its executives or shareholders.